 Given that the nature of your business is to manage a mobile workforce of service engineers, providing them with a detailed single customer view can aid in their success.

 When service engineers, office staff, marketers, and salespeople can all access accurate information, better customer experiences will happen.
 That’s particularly true in more complex, relationship-based interactions where you may well be aiming to create long-lasting connections with customers.

 To take a simple but practical example, let’s say you want to check which customers are due for a service of an asset you’ve installed.
 Being able to check info will enable you to send out service reminders to the right people, with minimal effort.

 If that’s the case then market segmentation should have a starring role in your marketing strategy.

-“[Can help you to stay] ahead of […] competitors by developing products that your customers actually need [and let you personalise] customer communications.”
+Customer segmentation helps in staying ahead of your competitors by developing products that your customers actually need [and let you] personalise customer communications.

 Campaigns like this are easy to do when your customer’s data is well managed.

-4. How else to use a single customer view:
+4. How else can your business use a single customer view?

 Below, you can see a few points that your customer data can help highlight.

-From there, you might think of other ways you can create an impact, all thanks to a single customer view:
+From there, you might think of other ways your single customer view can help your business: